GiuliV21/GiuliV21/README.md

-- 👋 Hi, I’m @GiuliV21
+- 👋 Hi, I'm @GiuliV21
-- 👀 M e interesa la program cion y la base de datos
+- 👀 I am interested in the programming and the database
-- 🌱 I’m currently learning  mySql, full stack  python.
+- 🌱I'm currently learning mySql, full stack python.
-- 💞️ I’m looking to collaborate on  cualquier ambito que sea fructifero, para mi y para la persona que tiene el problema.
-Por ejemplo hoy en dia me encuentro participanado en CET, donde estoy diseñando una app que ayude con una problematica social, elegi Educacion, porque soy Argentina y me afecta mucho la gran desercion de alumnos que hubo por la pandemia.
-Esto lo considero un proyecto fructifero para mi y para la sociedad.
+- 💞️ I'm looking to collaborate in any field that is fruitful, for me and for the person who has the problem.
+For example, today I am participating in CET, where I am designing an app that helps with a social problem, I chose Education, because I am from Argentina and the great dropout of students that occurred due to the pandemic affects me a lot.
+I consider this a fruitful project for me and for society.